Strawberry “Starbucks® Style” Pink Drink | Calories & Recipe

 It’s tough to order anything from Starbucks® without there being added-sugar.
 This is especially the case for the matcha at Starbucks®, which is usually pre-sweetened even before the liquid sugar additives.

-Therefore, rest assured that this Starbucks® inspired Matcha Pink Drink only has natural sugar from the fresh strawberries, making it a healthy alternative that you can make from your own kitchen!
+Therefore, we decided to create our own Starbucks®-inspired Strawberry Matcha Pink Drink that only has natural sugar from the fresh strawberries, making it a healthy alternative that you can make from your own kitchen!

 - 2 cups Fresh Strawberries